Virotherapy In Germany: Mode of Action, Clinical Use, And Rigvir® Cost

 - Rigvir® therapy

 We understand that you would like to know if you or the one you love can be qualified for the Rigvir® virotherapy as soon as possible.
-To do that the medical team first needs to perform a free case evaluation based on the following recent medical records of yours:
+To do that, the medical team first needs to perform case evaluation based on the following recent medical records of yours:

 - blood count including white blood cells